Plumstead, Cape Town: Tertiary institutions

 There are also multiple preschools located in the suburb.

 Culture

 In contrast to the bustling, vibrant nature of Cape Town's CBD and the Atlantic Seaboard, the Southern Suburbs (of which Plumstead is a part) is more laid-back and mellow.
-The leafy neighborhoods within the area offer residents tree-lined streets for dog-walkers, older, larger homes with swimming pools, historic landmarks, wine farms, forests, and access to nature trails.
+The leafy neighbourhoods within the area offer residents tree-lined streets for dog-walkers, older, larger homes with swimming pools, historic landmarks, wine farms, forests, and access to nature trails.
 Plumstead residents, as with others living in the Southern Suburbs, have easy access to sites like Groot Constantia and Kirstenbosch Botanical Gardens.

 When it comes to purchasing homes, the Southern Suburbs tend to attract more affluent customers, in the context of Cape Town's real estate market.

 Plumstead is home to the Plumstead Public Library and the Cape Town Cricket Club.

 Governance

 Plumstead is divided between wards 62, 63, and 73 of the City of Cape Town metropolitan municipality.
 The current Ward Councilors are Eddie Andrews, Emile Langenhoven, and Carmen Siebritz respectively, all of whom are members of the country's second largest political party, and ruling party of Cape Town and the Western Cape, the Democratic Alliance.
 The area hosts a City of Cape Town Municipal Office and walk-in Motor Vehicle Registration Center, on the corner of Victoria and Main Roads.